 What can you print?

-3D modeling is a broad term that refers to creating three-dimensional models from 2D pictures or movies.
-Obstacles, structures, and automobiles are just a few things that may be created using 3D modeling.
-Monster figures and spare components are also available.
-You can also find practical accessories, like sorting boxes or dice towers.
-A good first place to start is Thingiverse; here, you can type in the name of the game and click-through results.
-The Shapeways marketplace is also a great place to start, especially for all pen & paper roleplayers.
-Miguel Zavala, for example, makes over 1800 monsters from the Dungeon & Dragons universe available there.
-Completely free of charge.
+3D modeling, an awe-inspiring term, refers to the creation of three-dimensional models from two-dimensional pictures or movies.
+Be it obstacles, structures, or automobiles, this technology can produce any object you can imagine.
+The monstrous figurines and spare components are just a few of the numerous possibilities available.
+You can even find practical accessories, such as sorting boxes or dice towers.
+A good starting point to enter the world of 3D printing is Thingiverse.
+Here, you can type in the name of the game and navigate through countless results.
+The Shapeways marketplace is another excellent place to begin your journey, especially for all the pen & paper role-players.
+Miguel Zavala, for instance, has made over 1800 monsters from the Dungeon & Dragons universe available there, completely free of charge.

-A note on legality: Even if a model is free to download from Thingiverse or another site, it doesn’t mean that it is free of copyright claims.
+A note on the legality: Even if a model is available for free download from Thingiverse or another site, it is not necessarily free of copyright claims.
 Games Workshop, the company behind Warhammer, often takes legal action against people who publish copies of their figures without permission.
-Other companies, such as D&D owners Wizards of the Coast, are a bit more permissive.
-As long as the artists follow the rules of the Open Gaming License and the guidelines on fan content, they have no problems with the figures, according to a spokesperson for the company.
+On the other hand, Wizards of the Coast, the owners of D&D, are more permissive.
+According to a company spokesperson, as long as the artists follow the rules of the Open Gaming License and the guidelines on fan content, they have no problem with the figures.

 SLA or FDM: Which technology to use?